-We are acting as counsel to RLJ Lodging Trust, a Maryland real estate investment trust (the "Company"), in connection with its registration statement on Form S-3, as amended (the "Registration Statement"), filed with the Securities and Exchange Commission relating to the proposed public offering of an unlimited amount of one or more series of the following securities of the Company: (i) common shares of beneficial interest, par value \$0.01 per share, (the "Common Shares"); (ii) preferred shares, par value \$0.01 per share (the "Preferred Shares"); (iii) Preferred Shares represented by depositary receipts (the "Depositary Shares"); (v) warrants to purchase Common Shares (the "Common Share Warrants"); (v) warrants to purchase Depositary Shares (the "Depositary Share Warrants" and, together with the Common Share Warrants and the Preferred Shares, Depositary Shares and Warrants, the "Securities"), all of which may be sold from time to time and on a delayed or continuous basis, as set forth in the prospectus which forms a part of the Registration Statement, and as to be set forth in one or more supplements to the prospectus.
+We are acting as counsel to RLJ Lodging Trust, a Maryland real estate investment trust (the "Company"), in connection with its registration statement on Form S-3 (the "Registration Statement"), filed with the Securities and Exchange Commission under the Securities Act of 1933, as amended (the "Act"), relating to the proposed offering of an unlimited amount of one or more series of the following securities of the Company: (i) common shares of beneficial interest, par value \$0.01 per share, (the "Common Shares"); (ii) preferred shares, par value \$0.01 per share (the "Preferred Shares"); (iii) Preferred Shares represented by depositary receipts (the "Depositary Shares"); (iv) warrants to purchase Common Shares (the "Common Share Warrants"); (v) warrants to purchase Depositary Shares (the "Depositary Share Warrants" and, together with the Common Share Warrants and the Preferred Share Warrants, the "Warrants"); and (vii) rights to purchase the Common Shares (the "Rights" and, together with the Common Shares, Preferred Shares, Depositary Shares and Warrants, the "Securities"), all of which may be sold from time to time and on a delayed or continuous basis, as set forth in the prospectus which forms a part of the Registration Statement, and to be set forth in one or more supplements to the prospectus.
 This opinion letter is furnished to you at your request to enable you to fulfill the requirements of Item 601(b)(5) of Regulation S-K, 17 C.F.R. § 229.601(b)(5), in connection with the Registration Statement.